qphong0612/Write-up/10.1/EasyRe/README.md

 }
 ```

-Flag is contain in res/raw/flag.txt
+> The flag is contained in res/raw/flag.txt
 > 0ctf{Too_Simple_Sometimes_Naive!!!}